plastboks/PyramidBookmarks/README.md

 Install
 =======

-Install a new virtualenv `virtualenv venv`
+Install a new virtualenv `virtualenv venv` (best tip for now is to use virtualenv2...)

 Activate the new virtualenv `. venv/bin/activate`